Which insurances do you accept?

 Typically, a patient will undergo about 20-30 treatments, 5 days a week over 4-6 weeks.
-Each treatment takes about 30-50 minutes.
+Each treatment takes about 30-50 minutes by traditional treatment, or as little as 6-7 minutes if by Theta Burst Stimulation.
 By the end of the 4-6 weeks, most will have significant improvement or complete resolution of their depressive symptoms.
 Once the initial course is finished, usually about 6 more treatments are performed over the following 3 weeks with decreasing frequency.

 How do I know it’s working?

 We follow patients with regular questionnaires about their depression symptoms.
 Patients should have improvement in their

 ability to sleep, to enjoy everyday activities, and to concentrate.
 They should have increased energy, and less sadness and anxiety.
 Some patients respond more quickly, within a few weeks, but many respond more towards the end of the course.
 It’s a very individual response.

 Does insurance cover TMS?
 What is the cost if it doesn’t?